avoidwork/haro/README.md

 **values()**
 _MapIterator_

-Returns a new Iterator object that contains the values for each element in the Map object in insertion order.
+Returns a new `Iterator` object that contains the values for each element in the `Map` object in insertion order.

 ### Requirements
 - `Map`
 - `Promise`
+- `Set`
 - `fetch()`
 - `tuple()` see [tiny-tuple](https://github.com/avoidwork/tiny-tuple) for loading in a browser